Alexandru730/Landing-page/README.md

 # Landing-page
-Landing page inside of The Odin Project
+Landing page realized inside of The Odin Project!